yvettequinby/spring-boot-kotlin-skeleton/README.md

 * /actuator/info
 * /actuator/metrics

+## Metrics

-The application is further configured with micrometer.
-Metrics can be accessed here:
+In addition to standard Actuator metrics, the application configured with micrometer.
+Individual metrics are accessed via an endpoint like:

-* /helloworld/actuator/metrics/<<metric-name-goes-here>>
+* GET /helloworld/actuator/metrics/<<metric-name-goes-here>>

-The /helloworld GET endpoint (HelloController) includes example usage of micrometer's  @Timed.
+The /helloworld GET endpoint (HelloController) includes example usage of micrometer's @Timed annotation.
 After hitting the endpoint, you can view the metrics by making a GET request to:

 * localhost:8080/helloworld/actuator/metrics/hello-world-endpoint

-The same endpoint uses HelloService, which includes an example of a custom micrometer counter.
+The same HelloController makes a call to HelloService, which includes an example of a custom micrometer counter.
-You can view the metrics by making a GET request to:
+You can view the metrics for this custom counter by making a GET request to:

 * localhost:8080/helloworld/actuator/metrics/hello-custom-counter